 *This post may contain affiliate links, which means we might earn a small commission if you purchase from them.
 This is at no extra cost to you.

 Best time to visit Dubrovnik

-This is perhaps the most important thing to consider when planning a visit to Dubrovnik.
-Thousands upon thousands flock to Croatia to experience the unparalleled allure of the Adriatic.
-While tourism is great for the economy, it can admittedly be hard to experience the beauty when you’re trying to squeeze through narrow alleys with camera wielding, selfie taking, sweaty tourists.
-To make it even more cozy, every day huge cruise ships roll in and dump thousands of people into the Old Town.
-There is talk of limiting the amount of cruise ships allowed into the city to two a day to retain the quality of life for it’s inhabitants, which we strongly support.
+Perhaps the most important thing to consider when planning a trip to Dubrovnik is figuring out the best time to visit.
+Thousands upon thousands flock to Croatia to experience the unparalleled allure of the UNESCO world heritage site and the crystal clear waters of the Adriatic.
+While tourism is great for the economy, it can be hard to experience the beauty when you’re trying to squeeze through narrow alleys with fellow camera-wielding, selfie-taking, sweaty tourists.
+On top of the visitors who drive or fly in, huge cruise ships roll in and dump thousands of people every day into the Old Town.
+There is talk of limiting the number of cruise ships allowed into the city to two a day to retain the quality of life for its inhabitants, which we strongly support.

-Nevertheless, if you’re going to visit in July or August, be prepared for the crowds.
-If you’re able to, you will have a much more enjoyable (and cheaper!) time if you go in May to mid June or mid September to October.
-We went in mid September and the weather was perfect and the crowds were not an issue at all.
+If you’re going to visit in July or August, be prepared for the crowds.
+If you’re able to, you will have a much more enjoyable (and cheaper!) time from May to mid-June or mid-September to October.
+We went in mid-September, and the weather was perfect; it was still warm enough to swim in the water, and the crowds were not an issue at all.

 How to avoid the crowds in Dubrovnik

 In 2018, 4.2 million people visited Dubrovnik.
 That’s a lot of people.
 Besides going at an ideal time of year, the absolute best tip I can give you is to plan your 3 day Dubrovnik itinerary around the comings and goings of the cruise ships.